XeroxQ/chronograph/README.md

 # Chronograph

-Adds timer and stopwatch devices to Homey.
+Adds timer and stopwatch functionality to Homey.
+Timers and stopwatches can be created ad-hoc from an action flow card, or in the form of a device, in which case its status can be viewed from within the devices section of the Homey app.

 ## Features

-* Create a timer or stopwatch device and use it in flows,
+* Create ad-hoc- or device timers and stopwatches and control them using flow cards,
+* Start or stop ad-hoc- or device timers and stopwatches from action flow cards,
+* Start or stop device timers and stopwatches from the devices section of the Homey App,
-* Start or stop a timer or stopwatch from within the devices section of the Homey App,
+* View the status of a timer or stopwatch device from the devices section of the Homey App,
 * Integrate timers and stopwatches in your home automation.

 ## Contributing